GooeeIOT/evrythng-python-sdk/README.md

 A comprehensive pythonic wrapper around the Evrythng REST API.

 This project is currently in development.
+It hasn't quite reached a usable alpha, though that will happen soon.
+This status will be updated accordingly.

 ### Supported Entities